dtm2451/RNAseqPlotR/RNAseqPlotR_Vignette.md

 DBDimPlot("new.HSPCcelltype", colors = c(8,2:7))
 ```

 **`shape` / `shape.by`, `shapes` / `jitter.shapes`** = in DBDimPlot and DBPlot respectively. *shape.by* in DBPlot acts exactly like `color.by` except that instead of setting the fill colors for `plots = "vlnplot"` or `"boxplot"`, it sets the shaping used for `plot = "jitter"`.
 Usage = provide the "quoted" name of a metadata that has the discrete options you are looking to have shapes be set by.  *shape* works very similarly in DBDimPlot except that it changes the shapes of the dots in the dimplot AND in that it can additionally be used to change the shape of all dots by simply setting it to a different number corresponding to a ggplot shape from the defult 16 (= filled circles).
 Usage = `shape = 16` OR `shape = "meta-name"`. *shapes* and *jitter.shapes* provides the set of shapes that should be used.
-For a list of possibilities, see here <https://www.rstudio.com/wp-content/uploads/2015/03/ggplot2-cheatsheet.pdf>, but know that there are only maybe 6 good options, and that's what I put in the default.
+For a list of possibilities, see here <https://www.rstudio.com/wp-content/uploads/2015/03/ggplot2-cheatsheet.pdf>.
 Default: `shapes=c(16,15,17,23,25,8)` and same for `jitter.shapes=c(16,15,17,23,25,8)`.

 ```
 DBPlot("Score", group.by = "Sample", color.by = "age", cells.use = (meta("new.HSPCcelltype")=="MEP" | meta("new.HSPCcelltype")=="GMP"), plots = c("vlnplot", "jitter"),